-Flag

-Analyte positively identified.
-Quantitation is an estimation because the associated numerical value is below the reporting limit (RL).
+Flag Description Analyte positively identified.
+Quantitation is an estimation because the J associated numerical value is below the reporting limit (RL).
 Analyte analyzed for, but not detected.
-Associated numerical value at or below method detection limit (MDL).

-Data rejected because of deficiencies in ability to analyze sample and meet QC criteria.

-B Analyte found in associated blank, as well as in sample.
+Associated numerical value at or U or ND below method detection limit (MDL).
+Data rejected because of deficiencies in ability to analyze sample and meet R QC criteria. В Analyte found in associated blank, as well as in sample. М Matrix effect present. Т Tentatively identified compound (using GC/MS).
+No flag Analyte detected at reported concentration.